cumalikarabey/cumalikarabey/README.md

 ### Data Scientist
 --------------

 Hi everyone.
 I am Cumali.
 I work in a AI and machine learning.
-I am interested in ECG.
+I am interested in ECG, EEG.

 * 🌍  I'm based in Turkey
 * ✉️  You can contact me at [cumalikarabey@hotmail.com](mailto:cumalikarabey@hotmail.com)